Contact Us

 For information on ERAS, you may access their website at www.aamc.org/services/eras/.

 Research is an important part of our mission.
-There are numerous opportunities for residents to participate in ongoing research projects Residents are encouraged to do research and support is provided for all of our residents to conduct clinical and basic science research.
-Our Program Director, Dr. Sabesan, is a prolific academician who knows the ins-and-outs of research.
-She has developed an infrastructure with a team of three full-time research fellows, collaborators, and medical students.
-Opportunities include the ability to present at Grand Rounds, publish manuscripts and present at local, regional or national conferences.
-For residents with a specific research interest, faculty mentorship is required to assist residents in completing the research process.
+There are numerous opportunities for residents (and medical students) to participate in research projects within our program.
+Residents are encouraged to participate in research, and support is provided for all of our residents to conduct research of any form.
+Residents will have the opportunity, and funding, to present research at local, regional, and national conferences.
+Additionally, residents will have faculty mentorship to assist in completing the research process.